brianhill/deep-springs-observatory/index.md

 ## Power

-Field power for the telescopes and their associated electronics will be provided by a [Jackery Explorer 1000](https://www.jackery.com/products/explorer-1000-portable-power-station).
-The Jackery Explorer 1000 will in turn be charged by a [Jackery SolarSaga 100W Solar Panel](https://www.jackery.com/products/solarsaga-100w-solar-panel) mounted near the dome.
+Field power for the telescopes and their associated electronics will be provided by two [Jackery Explorer 1000s](https://www.jackery.com/products/explorer-1000-portable-power-station) which will be kept charged by a bank of four solar panels.

 ## Program